-The overall impact of the macroeconomic environment to the deathcare industry from COVID-19 may provide varying results as compared to other industries, because death occurs on a relatively consistent basis.
+The overall impact of the macroeconomic environment to the deathcare industry from COVID-19 may provide varying results as compared to other industries.
 Our industry's revenues are impacted by various factors, including the number of funeral services performed, the average price for a service and the mix of traditional burial versus cremation contracts.
 Changes in the macroeconomic environment as a result of the pandemic may not necessarily impact volume, but could create situations where people choose to spend less on funerals by purchasing less expensive caskets, minimize the scale of services and visitations, or elect not to make a preneed funeral or cemetery arrangement.
 During this time, our businesses have been focused on being innovative and resourceful, providing some type of immediate service as part of the grieving process.
 Gathering and travel restrictions across many areas of the country have limited our ability to provide large, in-person memorialization services and we have seen client families elect webcasting and livestreaming services, hold services with smaller attendance or rotating visitors, or in some cases, choose to delay services to a future date.
 We have also offered various incentives to our customers and sales counselors to continue to foster sales in our cemeteries.

-Within our financial reporting environment, we have considered various areas that could affect the results of our operations, though the scope, severity and duration of these impacts remain uncertain at this time because the COVID-19 pandemic is continually evolving and the ultimate impact of COVID-19 remains highly uncertain.
-Certain estimates inherently involve assumptions about future events and annual results, making reliable estimates for those matters challenging in periods of extreme economic instability.
+Within our financial reporting environment, we have considered various areas that could affect the results of our operations, though the scope, severity and duration of these impacts remain uncertain at this time because the COVID-19 pandemic is continually evolving and the ultimate impact of COVID-19 remains uncertain.
+Certain estimates inherently involve assumptions about future events and annual results, making reliable estimates for those matters challenging in periods of economic instability.
 We do not believe we are vulnerable to certain concentrations, whether by geographic area, revenue for specific products or our relationships with our vendors.
 Our relationships with our vendors and suppliers have remained consistent and we continue to receive utmost service.
 Remote working arrangements have not adversely affected our ability to maintain and support operations, including financial reporting systems, internal controls over financial reporting, and disclosure controls and procedures.
-Our employees at the Houston Support Office, which account for approximately 5% of our total employee population, were the primary group affected by stay-at-home state and local orders.

-We believe our access to capital, the cost of our capital, or the sources and uses of our cash should be relatively consistent in the near term.
-However, we believe given the unprecedented nature of COVID-19, it is prudent for us to take a broad-based approach to ensuring we maintain financial flexibility throughout the expected duration of the pandemic.
+We believe our access to capital, the cost of our capital, or the sources and uses of our cash should be relatively consistent in the near term, but given the unprecedented nature of COVID-19, we also believe, it is prudent for us to take a broad-based approach to ensuring we maintain financial flexibility throughout the expected duration of the pandemic.
 We have, as part of a larger plan, taken steps to reduce overall expenses throughout the rest of 2020.
 For example, discretionary spending, such as growth capital expenditures (primarily cemetery inventory development) will be tightly managed and minimized during this time.
-Moreover, our executive officers and non-employee directors voluntarily agreed to temporary reductions in salary compensation effective as of April 19, 2020.
+Moreover, our executive officers and non-employee directors voluntarily agreed to temporary reductions in salary compensation from April 19, 2020 through June 28, 2020 (see above herein).
+While the expected duration of the pandemic is unknown, we have not currently experienced any material impacts to our liquidity position, access to capital, or cash flows as a result of COVID-19.
 See Liquidity within Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, for additional information related to our liquidity position.